bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

     >>> len(z)
     7

+Note that "index" refers to the first appearance of an item by value, so the following is correct.

+    >>> z.index(z[-1])
+    2

+You may obtain the path SednaElement was initialized with.
+    >>> z.path
+    u"doc('testx_region')/regions"

-It is sometimes handy to obtain the parent of the element.
-When getparent() returns None, you are at root. .parent is a synonym
+It is sometimes handy to obtain the parent of an element.
+When getparent() returns None, you are at root. .parent is a synonym.
+The parent returned is a SednaElement.

     >>> p = z.path + '/' + '*[1]'
     >>> t = SednaElement(z.cursor,p)